hTangle/preview-tab/README.md

 # preview-tab[chrome/edge extension]
 The new tab page of the edge browser is very difficult to use, so I try to write a simple new tab page to replace it.
+> All your data is in your browser storage!!!
+>
+> All delete should think twice
 ## Screenshot of extension
 * new tab page
   ![new tab page](https://image.ahsup.top/20221126200053.png)